 You cannot edit text once it has been flattened, nor can you edit the pattern.
 You can only adjust the size of the image.
 However, if you’d like to change something, you can always just ‘unflatten’!

-11. You can use patterns with any single layer image or SVG that you have downloaded from the internet, and uploaded to Cricut Design Space.
+You can use patterns with any single layer image or SVG that you have downloaded, and uploaded to Cricut Design Space.
 You’ll just need to change it to a print and cut image first, if it isn’t already.
 Then you can select your pattern.

 You can also upload your own personal photos as patterns in Cricut Design Space.
 Then, you can use your photos to fill shapes, text, and images, for print and cut.